 Research shows that if people around the world all lived European lifestyles it would take the resources of two and a half planets to support them and that if current patterns of consumption continue, it is estimated that global resource use would quadruple within 20 years.

 Most environmental impacts can be attributed to products and services produced and consumed.
-The greatest pressures now come from the impacts of homes, household goods, food and travel but AstraZeneca are conscious of the contribution from healthcare of which provision of medicines is one part.
+The greatest pressures now come from the impacts of homes, household goods, food and travel but AstraZeneca is conscious of the contribution from healthcare of which provision of medicines is one part.

-For AstraZeneca sustainable consumption and production (SCP) is about reducing environmental impacts, while maintaining delivery of medicines that make a meaningful difference to patients.
+For AstraZeneca, sustainable consumption and production (SCP) is about reducing environmental impacts, while maintaining delivery of medicines that make a meaningful difference to patients.
 By using resources such as raw materials, water and energy more efficiently we can deliver enhanced business value in a sustainable way.